 - When working on the electrical system, always disconnect the battery (negative terminal). - Only use the prescribed fuses.
 If fuses are used that are too highly rated, the electrical system will be destroyed - danger of fire! - Ensure that the battery is connected correctly firstly connect the positive terminal and then connect the negative terminal.
 When disconnecting the battery, disconnect the negative terminal first, followed by the positive terminal. - Always place the appropriate cover over the positive battery terminal.
 There is a danger of explosion in the event of an accidental earth contact! - Danger of explosion!
 Avoid the production of sparks and naked flames in the vicinity of the battery! - The machine can be equipped with electronic components, the function of which may be influenced by electromagnetic interference from other units.
-Such interference can pose risks to people, if the following safety information is not followed. - o In the case of retrofitting of electrical units and/or components on the machine, with a connection to the on-board power supply, the user must check whether the installation might cause faults on the vehicle electronics or other components. - Ensure that the retrofitted electrical and electronic components comply with the EMC Directive 2004/108/EC in the latest version and bear the CE mark.
+Such interference can pose risks to people, if the following safety information is not followed. - o In the case of retrofitting of electrical units and/or components on the machine, with a connection to the on-board power supply, the user must check whether the installation might cause faults on the vehicle electronics or other components. - o Ensure that the retrofitted electrical and electronic components comply with the EMC Directive 2004/108/EC in the latest version and bear the CE mark.

-2.16.4 Coupled machines
+2.16.4 Attached implements

-- Observe the permitted combination options of the attachment equipment on the tractor and the machine drawbar.
-Only couple permitted combinations of vehicles (tractor and attached machine). - On single axle machines, observe the maximum permitted drawbar load of the tractor on the attachment equipment. - Ensure that the tractor has sufficient steering and braking power.
-Machines attached or coupled to a tractor influence the driving behaviour and steering and braking power of the tractor, and in particular single axle machines with drawbar loads on the tractor. - Only one specialist workshop can adjust the height of the drawbar if it is a straight drawbar with drawbar load. - Implements without brake system: - Observe the national regulations for implements without brake system.
+- Comply with the approved combination options for the attachment equipment on the tractor and the implement drawbar.
+Only couple approved combinations of vehicles (tractor and attached implement). - In the case of single axle implements, observe the maximum permitted drawbar load of the tractor on the attachment equipment. - Always ensure that the tractor has sufficient steering and braking capacity! - Implements connected to a tractor can influence your driving behaviour, as well as the steering and braking power of the tractor, in particular in the case of single axle implements with the drawbar load on the tractor. - Only a specialist workshop may adjust the height of the drawbar on straight drawbars with a drawbar load. - Implements without brake system: - Observe the national regulations for implements without a brake system.